stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ---

-## What is HyperShift?
+## What is Hypershift?

-HyperShift decouples an OpenShift cluster's control plane from its data plane.
+Hypershift decouples an OpenShift cluster's control plane from its data plane.
 Instead of dedicating three control-plane machines to every cluster, the control plane runs as pods on a shared management cluster, and worker nodes join it.

 The result is a real, separate OpenShift cluster per tenant, at meaningfully lower cost and faster provisioning than standalone clusters — while keeping the strongest isolation boundary available short of separate infrastructure.